innodatalabs/tbert/README.md

 activation = bert_pooler(input_ids, input_type_ids, input_mask)
 ```
 Returns a single tensor of size [B, H], where
-B is the batch size, and H is teh size of the hidden layer.
+B is the batch size, and H is the size of the hidden layer.

 ### Programmatically loading pre-trained weights
 To initialize `tbert.bert.Bert` or `tbert.bert.BertPooler` from pre-trained